Meet the PI/PS Office Team

 Office Location: William and June Warren 804

 Molly began their legal career litigating police misconduct cases and supporting movement groups on police accountability advocacy as an Equal Justice Works Fellow at the Legal Aid Society's Criminal Defense Practice.
 As a staff attorney in Legal Aid's Law Reform and Special Litigation Unit, they litigated a class action challenging the NYPD's use of "digital stop and frisk" (Belle v.
 City of New York, 19-cv-2673 (S.D.N.Y.)), a case challenging the NYPD's practice of using excessive force, including the continued use of banned chokeholds and taser abuse (Medina v.
 City of New York, 19-cv-9412 (S.D.N.Y.)), and a case challenging the Port Authority Police Department's practice of targeting men perceived to be gay or gender-nonconforming for false public lewdness arrests (Holden v.
 Port Auth. of NY & NJ, 17-cv-2192 (S.D.N.Y.)).
 Molly also served as plaintiffs' counsel in the Davis v.
-City of New York remedial process, which is under the direction of a federal monitor, to reform the NYPD's stop-and-frisk practices along with the discriminatory policing of Black and Latinx people in public housing.
+City of New York remedial process, which is under the direction of a federal monitor to reform the NYPD's discriminatory policing practices.

-Prior to law school, Molly worked as a campaign strategist on several state LGBTQ+ advocacy campaigns and nationally at the ACLU's Out for Freedom campaign to win marriage equality, nondiscrimination protections for gay and transgender people, and fight back against anti-transgender state legislation across the country.
+Prior to law school, Molly worked as a campaign strategist at the ACLU's Out for Freedom campaign to win marriage equality, nondiscrimination protections, and fight back against discriminatory state legislation across the country.

-Currently, Molly teaches Lawyering at NYU School of Law and volunteers with a group of movement lawyers who counsel social justice activists and organizers.
+Currently, Molly teaches Lawyering at NYU School of Law and volunteers with the National Lawyers Guild.

 Molly received a B.A. with honors from Macalester College and a J.D. from NYU School of Law, where they were a Root Tilden Kern Public Interest Scholar, a founding member of NYU's Identity Documents Project, and Editor-in-Chief of the Review of Law and Social Change.
 Molly is admitted to practice in New York.

-Emily Harris (she/her) is a former public defender who joined the PI/PS Office in the summer of 2023.
-Prior to joining the PI/PS Office, Emily defended young people and adults in Bergen County Criminal Courts with the New Jersey Office of the Public Defender and represented clients in housing court with the Neighborhood Defender Service of Harlem's housing defense team.
+Emily is a former public defender who defended young people and adults in Bergen County Criminal Courts with the New Jersey Office of the Public Defender and represented clients in housing court with the Neighborhood Defender Service of Harlem's housing defense team.

 Emily was a Root-Tilden-Kern Public Interest Scholar at New York University Law School and graduated cum laude in 2019.
 In law school, she was co-president of the Washington Square Legal Services Bail Fund and a staff editor of the Review of Law and Social Change.
 Through her clinical experiences and summer internships, Emily has represented adults and young people in criminal, housing, family, and immigration court.